 - Peanut inoculants contain a specific strain of Rhizobium that are necessary for nodule production and nitrogen fixation.
-Generally, 15-25 nodules/plant is a good count for peanut. - Inoculant storage is important as it contains a living bacteria: - Do not use expired inoculants - Apply inoculants into moist soil below the seed with 5-8 gal/A water - Do not mix with fertilizers, non-labeled insecticides, or chlorinated water. - Do not expose to heat - Treat inoculant that sits in tank o/n as water, add fresh inoculant - Twin row requires 1x rate/A per seed furrow
+Generally, 15-25 nodules/plant is a good count for peanut. - Inoculant storage is important as it contains a living bacteria blend: - Do not use expired inoculants. - Apply inoculants into moist soil with 5-8 gal/A water. - O Do not mix with fertilizers, non-labeled insecticides, or chlorinated water. - Do not expose to excessive heat. - Treat inoculant that sits in tank o/n as water, add fresh inoculant. - Twin row requires 1x rate/A per seed furrow, which is 2x rate per acre.